10 Best Kubernetes Monitoring Tools in 2024

 Datadog

 Datadog automatically monitors the nodes of Kubernetes platforms.
 Datadog’s agent collects metrics, events, and logs from cluster components, workload pots, and other Kubernetes objects.
-Datadog is a complex solution enabling you to work with logs, metrics, events, and more in real-time.
+Datadog is a complex solution that enables you to work with logs, metrics, events, and more in real time.
 Datadog offers more than 500 vendor-backed integrations, including incident management platforms, meaning that you can use the collected metrics to set up alerts.

 • An expensive but powerful solution